 Call Our Pennsylvania Defective Medical Device Lawyers Today: (888) 498-3023

 Our representation comes on a contingency fee basis.
-This basically means that instead of a flat hourly rate, we only get paid a certain percentage of the amount of compensation we gain for you.
+This means that instead of a flat hourly rate, we only get paid a certain percentage of the amount of compensation we gain for you.
+It's simple—if we don't win for you, we do not collect any fees.
+Our success depends on your results!
 You have questions, and we want to help.
 By calling us right now, you can receive a free consultation from a member of our highly qualified legal team.
 Justice is just a phone call away.

-Contact the hip replacement lawyers of Handler, Henning & Rosenberg LLP today!
+Contact the hip replacement lawyers of Handler, Henning & Rosenberg LLC today!